AI detection ยท Updated 2026-06-01

 Is the Turnitin AI percentage always accurate?

-Detectors may compromise on performance.
-The score should certainly be viewed as a signal for reviews, especially for academic text.
+No detector is perfect.
+The score should be treated as a review signal, especially for formal academic text.

 What should I do if my writing is flagged?

-Check the flagged section for generic wording, weak evidence, a lack of personal reasoning, or an over-polished summary Edit for content and not form.
+Review the flagged section for generic wording, weak evidence, missing personal reasoning, or over-polished summaries.
+Revise for substance, not just style.

 Can AI detection replace plagiarism checking?

-AI detection and similarity checking answer different questions A document could either have a low AI score with a high similarity or vice versa.
+No. AI detection and similarity checking answer different questions.
+A paper can have low AI score and high similarity, or high AI score and low similarity.

 Responsible use